vsrinivas/fuchsia/docs/debugger.md

-# Using the debugger
+# zxdb: Fuchsia native debugger setup and troubleshooting

+This is the setup guide.
+Please see the [user guide](debugger_usage.md) for help on debugger commands.

 ## Overview

-Currently the debugger is usable for certain tasks by members of the development team.

 The debugger is for C/C++ code running on Fuchsia compiled in-tree for either CPU (ARM64 or x64).
-Rust almost works if you compile with symbols (which we don’t).
+Rust kind of works but there [are issues](https://fuchsia.atlassian.net/browse/DX-604).
 I don’t know how to test Go.
-Please contact brettw if you’re interested in helping with these.
+Please contact brettw if you’re interested in helping!
+Even if you don't know how to write debugger code, just defining the proper behavior for Rust or Go would be helpful (the team has no experience with these languages).

 The debugger runs remotely only (you can't do self-hosted debug).